Congress discusses ways to improve ‘customer service’ for constituents - NewsBreak

 “I’ve only tried to contact a Congress Member I think once, not too much avail,” said Corey Thornton, a Texas resident visiting Washington D.C.
 “I wish there was a little bit more of an open forum to be able to get commentary to them and get some dialogue back just to get an understanding of how they’re making the decisions they do.”

-A House committee held a hearing on Jul.
-14 to discuss ways to improve the process.
+A House committee held a hearing Thursday to discuss ways to improve the process.

 Taxpayer advocates urged lawmakers to create a Congress-wide data system that tracks constituent issues to identify trends of problems.